scriptkitties/fglt/_guides/picking-a-distro.md

 development headers in all their packages, which is completely unneeded for a binary package distribution.

+### [FreeBSD][freebsd]/[OpenBSD][openbsd]
+These are fine operating systems on themselves, but they are not GNU+Linux distributions, therefore they are not included in this list.
+If you want to try it out, the installation is about the same as Debian, but it comes with more up to date software and a great ports system, but hardware support is often not as great as GNU+Linux.

+### [OpenSUSE][opensuse]
+I've never used OpenSUSE nor do I know anyone who has ever done such a thing.
+Therefore I can't recommend it with a nice little description about it.
+If you have experience with it, and feel it should be included, please send in a merge request.

 - [An email from an Arch Linux dev on Arch Linux](https://lists.archlinux.org/pipermail/arch-general/2015-July/039443.html)

 ### Everything not mentioned